oanguenot/webrtcmetrics/README.md

 }
 ```

-Reports can be obtained by registering to event `onreport`; this callback is called in loop with an interval equals to the value of the `refreshEvery` parameter and with the `report` generated.
+Reports can be obtained by registering to event `onreport`; this callback is called in loop with an interval equals to the value of the `refreshEvery` parameter and with the **report** generated.

-If you don't want to capture the first curve, you can specify a delay before receiving the metrics.
+If you don't want to capture the first curve of statistics but something much more linear, you can specify a delay before receiving the metrics.
 By default, the stats are captured immediately.
 But depending on your needs, use the parameter `startAfter` to delay the capture.

 Stats can't be captured during a period only.
 In that case, set a value to the parameter `stopAfter` to stop receiving reports after that duration given in ms. If you want to capture as long as the call is running, set the value to `-1`.
 In that case, you will have to call manually the method `stop()`.

+The first set of statistics collected is called the **reference report**.
+It is not be reported as the others (can't be received in the `onreport` event) but is used for computing statistics of the next one (for example delta_packets_received).

-_Note:_ The `report` and `ticket` parameters received are JSON objects.
+_Note:_ The `report` and `ticket` parameters received from the events are JSON objects.
+See below for the content.

 ### Creating multiples probes

-When connecting to a conference calls such as an **SFU**, you can receive multiple `RTCPeerConnections`.
+When connecting to a conference server such as an **SFU**, you can receive multiple `RTCPeerConnection` objects.
 You can collect statistics from each by creating as many as probes as needed.
-One for each **RTCPeerConnections**.
+One for each `RTCPeerConnection`.

-As the parameter **refreshEvery**, **startsAfter** and **stopAfter** are common to all probes created, the statistics of the RTCPeerConnections will be collected all one after the other, as soon as possible in order to be able to compare.
+As the parameter **refreshEvery**, **startsAfter** and **stopAfter** are common to all probes created, the statistics of all probes are collected one after the other, as soon as possible in order to be able to compare.
+To avoid any mistake, each probe has its own `timestamp` when the stats have been collected.

 ## Report Statistics